samaaloda/samaaloda/README.md

 - 🌱 I’m currently in my 2nd year studying Software and Biomedical engineering at McMaster University!
 - 💞️ I’m looking to collaborate on any biomedical project with software components or pure software projects
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I speak 4 human languages
+- ⚡ Fun fact: I speak 4 human languages (English, Arabic, Turkish and French) and I'm looking to learn more!

 <!---
 samaaloda/samaaloda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.